Pasha-007/Pizza/README.md

-Sure, I can help you write a README file document for your Pizza Project.
-Here's a template that you can use:

 # Pizza Project

 This is a web application for ordering pizzas.
 It consists of a backend and a frontend that are developed separately and communicate with each other through REST API.